Margot the fairy: Margot Cave of Thorigné-en-Charnie

-The cult of the fairy Margot in Mayenne has certain similarities with that of the Hindu goddess Kali.

 In Thorigné-en-Charnie, in the Mayenne region, a much-visited cave is known as the Margot cave.
 It is said to have housed a fairy sovereign.
 Its local myth was first mentioned in 1701, but it is certainly much older.
 The fairy or witch Margot, who lived in the cave, is said to have made a pact with the devil.
 He forbade her to enter his cave for a week, promising her a treasure on her return.
 Too greedy, the fairy returned to her home early and disappeared forever.
 A study links this legend from Mayenne with the Breton Margot.
 This fairy was worshipped throughout the local valley until the middle of the 19th century, through the sacrifice of black animals.
 In the 17th and 18th centuries, many people brought her offerings of black goats, sheep and chickens, while a diviner dispensed his oracles.
 This sacrifice is said to bring fortune, some sources attest that people have actually found money after an offering to the fairy Margot.

 It seems that the cult of this fairy was closely related to that of the local saint Cénéré de Saulges, evangeliser of Maine who, according to a legend told by Albert Grosse Dupéron, would have in a way "improved" Margot, an ancient goddess, whose cult was later demonised and reduced to the rank of "superstition of the coarse and stupid people" by the Catholic priests and the educated upper class.
-This cult bears some resemblance to worship practices in Morocco (offering black goats or chickens to Aisha / Marjana = Morgana) and India (offering black goats or chickens to the goddess Kali), both of which represent the dark side of an otherwise kind, benevolent entity.
 Margot the fairy, the power of the Earth's interior, most likely represents a feminine aspect complementary to that of the phallic and solar Cénéré de Saulges.
 The proximity of the feasts of Saint Marguerite (20 July) and Saint Céneré (21 July) invites further investigation into their complementarity.